pact-foundation/pact-mock_service/README.md

 ### Windows, without Ruby

-I had a package somewhere lying around, but I lost it, and I don't have a Windows machine.
-If you are interested in using the mock server on Windows, please check out the instructions for building one [here][windows], and then let me know so I can upload it to the releases page.
-Thanks!
+See the [releases][releases] page for the latest standalone executables.

-### Stubbing a service based on a previously generated pact file
+## Stubbing a service based on a previously generated pact file

+**NOTE:** This is not the intended use of the mock server, and its use as a stub is not officialy supported.
+Please read the following FAQ: [Why are the pacts generated and not static?][why-generated]

 It is sometimes useful to be able to run a known service as a stub (a non-verified mock) in order to isolate your system under test.